innovationinsoftware/docker-k8s-admin/labs/k8s-prometheus-hpa/index.md

 * Configure a Horizontal Pod Autoscaling policy
 * Trigger the HPA and confirm Pods are scaled to handle the load

-Autoscaling is a common practice used to dynamically scale up or down worklods based on the required resources.
+Autoscaling is a common practice used to dynamically scale up or down resources based on the workload requirements.
 In Kubernetes there are three types of autoscaling: Horizontal, Vertical and Cluster.
 The Horizontal Pod Autoscaler increases or decreases the number of Pods in a Deployment based on resource utilization.
-While the Cluster Autoscaler is highly dependent on the underling capabilities of the cloud provider, the Horizontal and Vertical autoscalers are cloud agnostic.
+While the Cluster Autoscaler is highly dependent on the underlying capabilities of the cloud provider, the Horizontal and Vertical autoscalers are cloud agnostic.

 Kubernetes supports custom metrics and allows 3rd party applications to extend the Kubernetes API by registering themselves as API add-ons.
 This Custom Metrics API along with the aggregation layer make it possible for monitoring systems like Prometheus to expose application-specific metrics which the HPA controller can use.

 To access the custom metrics you need to install the Metrics Server.
 The demo application shows how pod autoscaling works based on CPU and memory and then in the second lab you will install Prometheus and a custom API server.
-Now the API server needs to be registered with the aggregator layer and the HPA needs to be configured to monitor the custom metrics supplied by the application.
+After installation the API server needs to be registered with the aggregator layer and the HPA needs to be configured to monitor the custom metrics supplied by the application.

 First step is to install Go.
-Following [these instructions](https://golang.org/doc/install) to get it up and running on your system.
+Follow [these instructions](https://golang.org/doc/install) to get it up and running on your system.

-After Go is installed close the  repo
+After Go is installed clone the repo:

 ```bash
 cd $GOPATH